Next-level learning

 cabecera

-Ewoma Oloye (IESE Global Executive MBA 2023) is Head of Corporate Services and former Group Head of Human Resources at Construction Kaiser Ltd. in Lagos, Nigeria.
+Ewoma Oloye is Head of Corporate Services and former Group Head of Human Resources at Construction Kaiser Ltd. in Lagos, Nigeria.
 She shares how CKL took it upon itself to offer training that is now attracting thousands across Africa and beyond.

 With her background in human resources, Ewoma Oloye detected there was something missing in the candidates she was interviewing for Construction Kaiser Ltd. (CKL).
 “I would have these exceptionally brilliant engineers who graduated top of their class, sitting right across the table from me, and they couldn’t even tell me what was in their head.
 Their presentation skills were poor.
 They didn’t know how to negotiate.
 Even within CKL, I noticed some employees found it difficult to negotiate with vendors — something they are expected to do.
 Generally, soft leadership skills like public speaking, presentation, negotiation and communication are sorely lacking within the construction space.
 It was a bit of a shock to me.”